bmc/brizzled/id/105/index.md

 `date`:
 :  Because my blog articles don't have a date in the file name, I have to be able to specify the publication date somewhere.
-I do so via the `date` variable in the YAML front-matter.
+I do so via the `date` variable in the [YAML front matter][].
 The code ensures that the parsed date is available to the Liquid template.

 `max_top`:
 :  `max_top` controls the number of articles shown on the summary (top) page of the blog.
-The code uses the the value of `max_top` from the page's YAML front matter is used, if it's present.
+The code uses the the value of `max_top` from the page's [YAML front matter][], if it's present.
 (Realistically, this value will only appear in the [Markdown][] source for the top page.)
 If `max_top` isn't in the front matter, then the code tries to find it in the `_config.yml` data.
 If it's not there either, then `to_liquid` uses